-- Test for a malfunction
+Test for a malfunction

-- Test the transformer
+Test the transformer:

-Since the bi-metal coils on a mercury switch thermostat need to be sensitive to temperture changes, it’s good to have these sparkling clean.
+Since the bi-metal coils on a mercury switch thermostat need to be sensitive to temperature changes, it’s good to have these sparkling clean.
 You should check coils or strips for dust and grime.
-Gently clean with a small, soft paint brush or cloth.

 Another option for cleaning parts is a Q-tip and rubbing alcohol.
-The alcohol evaporates quickly and picks up dirt really well.
+Unlike water, alcohol evaporates quickly and picks up dirt really well.